-Status quo bias is the mind’s inflated preference for the current state of affairs when making decisions, even when we believe that making a change would help us better achieve our goals.
 Status quo bias is a rational-emotional response.
 This presents a real challenge for anyone who wants a prospect to change their supplier or ways of working.
 Rational arguments alone are not enough.

 There are four drivers of status quo bias that can prevent decision-makers from making a change.